ytsaurus/ytsaurus/yt/documentation/en/_includes/user-guide/data-processing/chyt/queries/joins.md

 To use the Sorted JOIN strategy, use the ordinary `lhs JOIN rhs USING/ON ...` construction, but `lhs` and `rhs` are subject to the following additional restrictions:
 - `lhs` and `rhs` must be sorted tables.
 Let `lhs` be sorted by columns `l1, l2, ..., ln` and `rhs` be sorted by columns `r1, r2, ..., rm`.
-- The JOIN cndition should look like a set of equalities `l1 = r1`, ..., `lk = rk` for a `k` (the equalities themselves can go in any order).
+- The JOIN condition should look like a set of equalities `l1 = r1`, ..., `lk = rk` for a `k` (the equalities themselves can go in any order).
 This can be expressed as a set of equalities in the ON clause or as a set of common key columns in the USING clause, but not as a condition in the WHERE clause.

 If these conditions are met, you can reuse the coordination logic from the Sorted reduce operation by forming pairs of appropriate ranges from `lhs` and `rhs` and distributing them to instances in subqueries.
 If this condition is not met, an error will occur and you will have to use either strategy 2 (use GLOBAL JOIN) or the second version of strategy 2 (place the right-hand side part in a subquery).